-On February 27, 2018, the Company entered into a term loan facility with Perceptive Credit Holdings II, LP ("Perceptive") in the amount of \$10.0 million (the "Perceptive Credit Facility").
-The Perceptive Credit Facility consists of a \$5.0 million term loan, which was drawn on the effective date of the Perceptive Credit Facility, and an additional \$5.0 million term loan that can be drawn down at a future date.
-The principal on the facility accrues interest at an annual rate equal to a three-month LIBOR plus the Applicable Margin.
-The Applicable Margin is 11.00%.
-Upon the occurrence, and during the continuance, of an event of default, the Applicable Margin, defined above, will be increased by 4.00% per annum.
-The interest rate at March 31, 2020 was 12.91%.
-Payments for the first 24 months are interest only and are paid quarterly.
-After the second anniversary of the closing date of the Perceptive Credit Facility, principal payments of \$0.2 million are due each calendar quarter, with a final payment of \$3.4 million due on February 27, 2022.
-This term loan facility matures on February 27, 2022 and includes both financial and non-financial covenants, including a minimum cash balance requirement.
-The Company is required to pay an exit fee of \$100,000 on a pro rata basis on the maturity date or the earlier date of repayment of the term loans in full.
-Additionally, the Company incurred \$0.5 million in deferred finance costs and issued the debt net of a \$1.5 million discount.
-The exit fee, deferred finance costs and discount are being accreted to interest expense over the term of the Perceptive Credit Facility using the effective interest method.
+On February 27, 2018, the Company entered into a term loan facility with Perceptive Credit Holdings II, LP ("Perceptive") in the amount of \$0.0 million (the "Perceptive Credit Facility").
+The Perceptive Credit Facility consisted of a \$5.0 million term loan, which was drawn on the effective date of the Perceptive Credit Facility, and an additional \$5.0 million term loan which the Company did not draw down.
+The principal on the facility accrued interest at an annual rate equal to a three-month LIBOR plus the Applicable Margin.
+The Applicable Margin was 11.00%.
+Upon the occurrence, and during the continuance, of an event of default, the Applicable Margin, defined above, would be increased by 4.00% per annum.
+Payments for the first 24 months were interest only and paid quarterly.
+After the second anniversary of the closing date of the Perceptive Credit Facility, principal payments of \$0.2 million were due each calendar quarter.
+The Company incurred \$0.5 million in deferred finance costs and issued the debt net of a \$1.5 million discount.